 maximum intermittent fasting results, it’s important to take it slow when you’re first starting.
 Slowly build up your tolerance to fasting, allowing yourself to grow accustomed to the feeling of of hunger.

 For instance, if you’re attempting to fast for 24 hours straight, start out by fasting for just 16 hours straight.
 From there, you can slowly work your way up to a 24-hour fast.
 Not doing this might prompt you to just give up intermittent fasting altogether.
-Don’t let that happen.
-Start slow, and you will soon see some very positive intermittent fasting results.
+Don’t let that happen and be sure to start slow.

 Don’t overeat – Once you’ve gotten into your routine, and you’re operating on a set